leanking/hyper-risk/usage.md

 4. Check your internet connection
 5. Ensure you have sufficient permissions to write log files

+### Dashboard Issues

+If you encounter issues with the dashboard:

+1. **Charts Not Displaying Data**:
+   - Use the debug button to check API responses
+   - Verify that the API endpoints are returning valid data
+   - Check the browser console for JavaScript errors
+   - Ensure your browser is up to date

+2. **Settings Not Saving**:
+   - Check that the settings API endpoint is accessible
+   - Verify that user_settings.json is writable
+   - Check for error messages in the browser console

+3. **Port Already in Use**:
+   - If you see "Address already in use" error, another process is using port 8080
+   - Change the port using the DASHBOARD_PORT environment variable
+   - Or stop the other process using the port

 ### Database Logging Issues

 If you see errors like `Failed to log to database.
 Status: 404 Not Found`: